Mononeuropathy is damage to a single nerve, which results in loss of movement, sensation, or other function of that nerve.

 - Carpal tunnel syndrome (median nerve dysfunction -- including numbness, tingling, weakness, or muscle damage in the hand and fingers)

-- Cranial mononeuropathy III, compression or diabetic type
+- Cranial mononeuropathy III, IV, compression or diabetic type

 - Cranial mononeuropathy VI (double vision)